pub struct LineSegmenter { /* private fields */ }Expand description

 The current behavior, which is subject to change, is to use the LSTM model when available.

-See also Self::new_auto
+See also Self::new_auto.

-✨ Enabled with the compiled_data
+✨ Enabled with the compiled_data and auto Cargo features.

 Sourcepub fn try_new_auto_with_buffer_provider(